History

 December 2017

-Arnold & Mabel Beckman Foundation and UCI team up to offer a $3.5 million matching fund in support of COSI and the UCI Beckman Laser Institute & Medical Clinic building renovation and expansion.
+UC Irvine and the Arnold and Mabel Beckman Foundation team up to offer $3.5 million in matching funds to support COSI and the renovation of the Institute building.

 • Michael W. Berns Recognized